Loading...

 Next: Jun 30 — FQHCs must report total revenues to department

-CA LegislatureSEIU-UHW leads a ballot drive for a one-time 5% wealth tax on California's ~200 billionaires (~$2T combined wealth), projected to generate $100B over 5 years.
+California Secretary of StateSEIU-UHW leads a ballot drive — now officially PROPOSITION 40 on the November 3, 2026 ballot per the Secretary of State (July 2026) — for a one-time 5% wealth tax on California's ~200 billionaires (~$2T combined wealth), projected to generate $100B over 5 years.
 90% would fund healthcare programs.
 If passed, this could be the largest state-level healthcare funding mechanism in US history and would directly offset H.R.
 1 Medicaid cuts.
 This is a rare case where SEIU and FQHCs have aligned interests — more healthcare funding benefits both workers and employers.

 Next: Dec 31 — 9th Circuit appeal ruling (date TBD) — determines whether CA can enforce labor law at FQHCs if NLRB is weakened